filipre/formal-verification-rl/Survey.md

 - **fixed control theory**: In control, stability of a known system can be verified using a Lyapunov function [27], ...

 # Safe Reinforcement Learning via Formal Methods

 - even the best models are incomplete.
-- best of both worlds: the exploration and op- timization capabilities of learning along with the safety guar- antees of formal verification.
+- best of both worlds: the exploration and optimization capabilities of learning along with the safety guarantees of formal verification.
 - runtime monitoring
 - When a model violation is detected, the agent abandons ef- ficiency and instead attempts to learn a control strategy that guides the agent to a modeled portion of the state space.
 - Justified Speculative Control (JSC): combines verified runtime monitoring – backed by formally verified models – with reinforcement learning.
-    - no modeling inaccuracy: actions are constrained to a set of veri- fied control actions
+    - no modeling inaccuracy: actions are constrained to a set of verified control actions
     - modeling inaccuracy is detected: system is justified in taking actions that are unverified and possibly unsafe with respect to the (inaccurate) model.
 - Verification results establish the safety of a set of actions, but do not solve the optimization problem
 - usage of KeYmaera X (Fulton et al. 2015) for differential dynamic logic (Platzer 2008; 2012b; 2012a; 2017) to verify the CPS controller for its model.